tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Defense

-_Recharge 6+:_ When you take damage from an attack, prevent 10 of that damage (champion: prevent 20; epic: prevent 40).
+_Recharge 6+:_ When you take damage from an attack, prevent 10 of that damage, prevent 20 at champion tier, and prevent 40 at epic tier.

 **Quirk:** Stubborn.